alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   `__overload$N` name the Simplifier emits and therefore the runtime export it binds to, natives included.
 Reordering an `overload` block silently rebinds every Overload in it.
+- **A file calling a Method whose Type Parameter carries a bound imports the PROTOCOL.** `@::sort()` and `@::tally()` thread a conformance witness the Enricher can only build with the bound's Protocol in Scope, and the file spells neither `Comparable` nor `Equatable` anywhere else.
+Without the import the Enricher throws an Internal Compiler Error naming the Method and the count of witnesses it was given, which reads as a Compiler bug rather than as a missing line. `NumberList.es` imports both for this reason alone.
 - **A named Union is only NAMED.** `type Number = Integer | Rational |
   Irrational` gives the Union a name, and Hovers, Inlay Hints and Diagnostics print it — `Number`, not the three members spelled out.
 Assignability ignores